Bluetel-Solutions/what-would-rob-say/README.md

 ### Health Checks
 To see the results of the health checks (to which we should have a few once the database has been setup) you can go to `127.0.0.1:8081/healthcheck`

+### Running Tests
+To run the junit tests use the command:

+	./gradlew test

 # Database
 Since the API will be accepting a phrase or an action and returning an appropriate response, we need the following tables: